-Provide electronic copies of the computer models used in the stormwater quantity and flood management strategies; tThe computer models utilised in the stormwater quantity and flood management strategies should will need to be:
+The computer models utilised in the stormwater quantity and flood management strategies will need to be:

 - a) Generally accepted in the stormwater industry in Australia; - b) Of the latest version.

 Electronic copies of the final computer models will need to be provided with all associated input data files and results.
 A model log describing the relevant model names, scenarios and key differences is also to be included in the model.